 Study Design

-The study was a descriptive cross-sectional study in design to assess the prevalence and risk factors of non-communicable diseases among older people in rural area of Owo local government, Ondo state, Nigeria
+The study was a descriptive type of study, cross-sectional in design conducted among older people in rural area of Owo local government, Ondo state, Nigeria

 Study area

 The study was carried out in Owo local government area of Ondo State, south west Nigeria.
 When Ondo State was established in 1976 from the ancient western state, Owo was one of the first local governments to be established.
 Located roughly between latitudes 7o 111 and 7o1831 and longitudes 5o 351 and 5o 5831 East of the Greenwich meridian is the city of Owo (Smith, 1989).
 It is located in the southwest of Nigeria, at the southern edge of the Yoruba Hills (1,130 feet (344 meters) above sea level), and at the junction of the roads leading to Akure, Kabba, and Benin City (Smith, 2011).
 The local government has a total population of 218 886, of whom 108 457 are women and 110 429 men, according to the national censor for 2006 (NPC, 2006).
 While farmers and traders predominate in rural areas, civil servants make up the majority of the population in the local government headquarters.
 In general, Christianity and Islam are the two main religions practiced by the people of Owo.
 The Federal Medical Centre, Achievers University, and a number of other financial institutions are located in the Owo Local Government Area, which is also home to the first higher education facility in the state of Ondo (Rufus Giwa Polytechnic, Owo, formerly Ondo State Polytechnic, Owo